jongwon1004/jongwon1004/README.md

 ## 🚀 About Me

+- I am a Korean currently studying in Japan. こんにちは（笑）
-I am aiming to become a backend web developer and I firmly believe that "effort never betrays."
+- I am aiming to become a backend web developer and I firmly believe that "effort never betrays."
   With this belief, I am working hard every day.

 ## 🛠️ Technologies & Tools